opusvix/DIO-Dashboard-Xbox-Excel/README.md

 2. Open the File:

-    - Double-click Dashboard-Xbox.xlsx to open the dashboard.
+    - [Double-click here](/output/Dashboard-Xbox.xlsx) to open the dashboard.

 3. Interact with Filters: